 Because plants are picky as hell, if you give your prayer plant too much light, it also might stop praying.
 You also risk bleaching the leaves.
 If your plant is in south or west facing window, then either move it further from the window or put up a sheer curtain.

-I’ve also heard of people with prayer plants that only prayer when they’re really thirsty.
-I would avoid letting marantas get too dry (and definitely Caltahea, who will die just to spite you)
+I’ve also heard of people with prayer plants that only pray when they’re really thirsty.
+I would avoid letting marantas get too dry (and definitely Calathea, who will die just to spite you)

 Where should I put my prayer plant?